python/cpython/Doc/library/itertools.rst

           except IndexError:
               pass

-   If one of the iterables is potentially infinite, then the :func:`izip_longest` function should be wrapped with something that limits the number of calls (for example :func:`islice` or :func:`takewhile`).
+   If one of the iterables is potentially infinite, then the :func:`zip_longest` function should be wrapped with something that limits the number of calls (for example :func:`islice` or :func:`takewhile`).
 If not specified, *fillvalue* defaults to ``None``.

 .. function:: permutations(iterable[, r])